 When it comes to cabinet installation, the overall cost depends on two key factors: materials and DIY or professional installation.
 Needless to say, if you use basic materials or stock cabinets over custom cabinets and higher-end materials, the overall cost will be less.
 In fact, custom cabinets can cost as much as $500 more per cabinet.
 If you’re installing more than five cabinets, that price difference really comes into play.
 Nonetheless, if you hire a contractor, expect to pay roughly $4,000 for the entire cabinet project.

 Install Bath Fan

 If you want a small addition that can improve your bathroom in a big way, consider buying and installing a bath fan.
 This will reduce humidity in the room, eliminate odors and remove moisture from the air.
-If you already have a bath fan and the wiring is in place, then you can expect to pay a very reasonable $150 for installation.
-If there is no current space for the fan, however, your expense might be closer to $800.
+If you already have a bath fan and the wiring is in place, then you can expect to pay a very reasonable $150 for the installation work.
+If there is no current space for the fan, however, your cost might be closer to $800.

 Bathroom Material Costs

 As you have read throughout this task estimator, a large majority of the costs depend on materials.
 Fortunately, ImproveNet researched the average bathroom material costs.
-While reviewing the prices below, keep in mind, these are just prices for materials and do not include any installation.
+While reviewing the prices below, keep in mind, these are just prices for materials and do not include any installation or labor costs.